Table of Contents_

 Without the proper support for your back, you’ll find your level of discomfort rising quickly over long periods.

 Office chairs with adjustable backrests allow you to adjust your lumbar support height and the overall height of the backrest.
 With this kind of adjustability, you can custom fit your office chair to your preferences and achieve a higher level of ergonomics and comfort.
-If you purchase an office chair with both an adjustable backrest and adjustable lumbar support, then you’ll get the most ergonomic experience possible, which enables you to sit in your chair for more extended periods.
-Just be sure that you are also selecting the correct sized office chair for your height and build.
+If you purchase an office chair with both an adjustable backrest and adjustable lumbar support, then you’ll get the most ergonomic experience possible, which enables you to sit in your chair for extended periods.
+Just be sure that you are also selecting the correct size for your height and build so you aren’t sliding out of your office chair.

 Office chairs with reclining backrests are typically considered more ergonomic than those with just a tilting mechanism.
 This is because they can allow you to lay horizontally flat for quick naps or watching movies.
 Reclining backrests also will enable you to achieve a 135-degree angle, which studies have found to be the best angle to relieve back pain.
 If you like both the reclining and tilting features, you can find office chairs with both, but they tend to be a little more expensive than other options.
+However, if you don’t care about reclining and would like to explore the option of adding a little core work into your workflow, check out this office chair vs exercise ball article.
 If you can afford to splurge then you will have a comfortable experience just remember how to dispose of the office chair in the right manner.
+And if you had to get rid of your old chair and are in the process of finding a new one, check out the Yamasoro ergonomic office chair.
+Alternatively, if you are in the market for a gaming chair, check out Homall gaming chair vs GTRacing for a comparison of two racing-style chairs.

 Office chairs with reclining backrests are typically considered more ergonomic than those with just a tilting mechanism.